 Japanese American Museum of San Jose, Cultural museum in Japantown, San Jose, United States.

-The Japanese American Museum of San Jose is a museum in Japantown that documents the history of Japanese people who lived in this city and surrounding area.
-The exhibitions show photographs, personal objects, and written documents from families who spent multiple generations in this region.
+The Japanese American Museum of San Jose is a museum in the Japantown neighborhood of San Jose, California, dedicated to the history of Japanese American families in the region.
+It holds photographs, personal objects, and written documents that span several generations of community life in and around the city.

 The museum shows how Japanese Americans lived in this region and the role they played in the local community.
 You see objects and photographs that document everyday life, work, and family experiences of these people.